Ravindraedeore/Nonparametric-Sequential-Control-Charts/README.md

 ## Description ℹ️

 The `Nonparametric-Sequential-Control-Charts` project focuses on the development and evaluation of sequential control charts that do not rely on specific distributional assumptions about the data.
 This makes them robust and applicable in a wider range of scenarios compared to traditional parametric methods.
-The repository appears to house research code for analyzing the performance (e.g., Average Sample Number (ASN), Average Number of Steady State (ANSS)) of various sequential control chart types, including SPRT (Sequential Probability Ratio Test) sign charts, EWMA (Exponentially Weighted Moving Average) sign charts, CUSUM (Cumulative Sum) sign charts, and SSRT (Sequential Sukhatme) charts.
+The repository appears to house research code for analyzing the performance (e.g., Average Sample Number (ASN), Average Number of Steady State (ANSS)) of various sequential control chart types, including SPRT (Sequential Probability Ratio Test) sign charts, EWMA (Exponentially Weighted Moving Average) sign charts, CUSUM (Cumulative Sum) sign charts, SSRT chart, and Sequential Sukhatme charts.

 ## Features ✨